AbhinavChauhan97/LoaderChip/README.md

-loaderColorStart/loaderColorEnd | color | these attributes falls in one column because there effect is only visible if both of them are present they are used to draw loading line in a gradient color , where loaderColorStart gives the start color and loaderColorEnd gives the end color of the gradient , when these attributes are present loaderColor attributes is ignored if present , if only one of them is present loaderColor is used. reverseEffect | boolean | indicates whether or not loader should go back and forth loadingText | String | optional text to  show while loading loadingTextColor | String | text color to show while loading loaderStyle | enum | use to provide a loading style possible values `bounce` , `accelerate` , `decelerate` , `accelerateThenDecelerate`(default) , `linear` , `overshoot` , `fastOutSlowIn`
+loaderColorStart/loaderColorEnd | color | these attributes falls in one column because there effect is only visible if both of them are present they are used to draw loading line in a gradient color , where loaderColorStart gives the start color and loaderColorEnd gives the end color of the gradient , when these attributes are present loaderColor attributes is ignored if present , if only one of them is present loaderColor is used. reverseEffect | boolean | indicates whether or not loader should go back and forth loadingText | String | optional text to  show while loading loadingTextColor | color | text color to show while loading loaderStyle | enum | use to provide a loading style possible values `bounce` , `accelerate` , `decelerate` , `accelerateThenDecelerate`(default) , `linear` , `overshoot` , `fastOutSlowIn`